 The Royal Festival Hall was opened in 1951 at Southbank Centre in conjunction with the Festival of Britain.
 The Royal Festival Hall is both a popular gathering place a leading entertainment venue with modernist architectural styling consisting of a 2900 seat auditorium, the Clore Ballroom, Southbank Centre Shop, several restaurants and the Siason Poetry Library.

 Entrance to Southbank Centre and all the buildings is free, so you can explore the venue and its many amenities without charge.
 There is usually a lot of stuff happening here, both inside and out, as this is a popular gathering spot and home to some popular festivals too.
 Of course there is a charge to attend certain events inside the venues which include concerts, dances and talks.
 The centre is open daily from 10am until 11pm.
 The hall is the regular home to the London Philharmonic Orchestra.

 The Royal Festival Hall was reopened in 2007 after being closed for extensive renovations which took 2 years to complete.
 The hall now benefits from a cutting-edge stage, behind the scenes areas and equipage while retaining several of the original features.
 It is now licensed for weddings and also hosts conferences and graduation ceremonies.

-For more information about the Royal Festival Hall as well as shows and schedules visit their official website link above.
+For more information about the Royal Festival Hall as well as shows and schedules visit their official website link below.

 Facts For Your VisitFee: No except for concerts and events.